blueluchador/CleanArchitecture/README.md

 # Clean Architecture Template

-The purpose of this template is to provide a starter template for a Clean Architecture solution in ASP.NET Core.
-The sample consists of a simple Hello World web application with a Postgres database to demonstrate this Clean Architecure implementation.
-The application and the database is containerized to quickly run out of the box, and debug and test.
+The purpose of this template is to provide a starter template for a Clean Architecture (CA) solution in ASP.NET Core.
+The sample consists of a simple Hello World web application with a Postgres database to demonstrate this CA implementation.
+The application and the database is containerized to quickly run locally out of the box, and to debug and test.

 ## Getting Started